a11smiles/devnexus-2017-typescript-breakout/step 5/README.md

 ```

 **Explanation:**
+  1. We are importing a reference to both objects, our model and interface, that we created in the previous step.
+  2. We are creating a class that _implements_ our `IBook` interface.
+Doing so requires that it contains the two methods `get` and `getAll`.
+  3. Unlike our previous implementation of the data layer where each method returns a hard-coded array which is synchronous, we are now returning a _Promise_ which allows our application to run asynchronously.
+  4. Each method reads the data directly from the 'data.json' file and returns the results.

 ## Delete the Old Data Layer
 We no longer need the old data layer as it has now been replaced by our new one that implements `IBook` and reads the JSON from an external file.
 Therefore, go ahead and safely delete `step 5/app/data/books.js`.